-AWARNING Liability for injury, death, damage, and warranty expense due to use of unapproved mufflers or to modifications becomes the responsibility of the person installing the unapproved muffler or performing the modification.
-Contact an Onan distributor for approved exhaust system parts.
+Liability for injury, death, damage, and warranty expense due to use of unapproved mufflers or modifications to the exhaust system becomes the responsibility of the person installing the unapproved muffler or performing the modification.
+Contact a Cummins Power Generation distributor for approved exhaust system parts.